 May 26th, 2017

 Being married to an engineer has its advantages and disadvantages.
-There are times when walking down the street I notice he’s no longer next to me and is instead staring intently at something trying to work out how it was put together or how it works.
+There are times when walking down the street I notice he’s no longer next to me.
+Instead he is staring intently at something trying to work out how it was put together or how it works.
 But from a work perspective my husband can be very useful, especially when trying to get into the mindset of the some of the hardest to reach employees.

 While my husband does have regular access to a computer, and through me he understands the value of internal communications and why engagement is important, he still admits to paying very little attention to the communication efforts in the company he works in.